Michelo11/Phone/README.md

 - Repeaters: Make sure to stay near a repeater pylon with an amazing texture to make a call or send a message.

+- Voice Chat: Call a friend and talk with him in a voice chat.

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.